Ancient Greek law

-Ancient Greek laws consists of the laws and legal institutions of ancient Greece.
+Ancient Greek laws consist of the laws and legal institutions of ancient Greece.

-The existence of certain general principles of law is implied by the custom of settling a difference between two Greek states, or between members of a single state, by resorting to external arbitration.
-The general unity of Greek law shows mainly in the laws of inheritance and adoption, in laws of commerce and contract, and in the publicity uniformly given to legal agreements.
+The existence of certain general principles of law in ancient Greece is implied by the custom of settling a difference between two Greek states, or between members of a single state, by resorting to external arbitration.
+The general unity of ancient Greek law shows mainly in the laws of inheritance and adoption, in laws of commerce and contract, and in the publicity uniformly given to legal agreements.

-While its older forms can be studied by the laws of Gortyn, its influence can be traced in legal documents preserved in Egyptian papyri and it may be recognized as a consistent whole in its ultimate relations to Roman law in the eastern provinces of the Roman empire, with scholars in the discipline of comparative law comparing Greek law with both Roman law and the primitive institutions of the Germanic nations.
+While some of its older forms can be studied in the Gortyn code, its influence can be traced in legal documents preserved in Egyptian papyri and it may be recognized at a later period as a consistent whole in its ultimate relations to Roman law in the eastern provinces of the Roman empire, with scholars in the discipline of comparative law comparing Greek law with both Roman law and the primitive institutions of the Germanic nations.

+Diversity of Greek law

+Ancient Greece lacked a codified law code used across the country.
+Ancient Greece was not a state but existed as a collection of city-states known as poleis (πόλεις), all with different laws.
+However, numerous ideals within the various laws of the city-states were rooted in the same context, notably, cultural unity.
+Ancient Greek culture advanced their own religion and language, along with various customs that were rooted in religion and tradition.
+From Greek culture, common bases in law emerged : δίκη ("law, justice"), κύριος ("lord, master"), βλάβη ("injury"), among other concepts.
+With the general discontinuity in law between the various city-states, Athens is typically the model provided for Greek law.

 Historical sources

-There is no systematic collection of Greek laws; the earliest notions of the subject are derived from Homeric poems.
-The works of Theophrastus, On the Laws, included a recapitulation of the laws of various barbaric as well as of the Grecian states, yet only a few fragments of it remain.
+There is no systematic collection of ancient Greek laws; the earliest notions of the subject can be found in Homeric poems.
+Later, the works of Theophrastus, On the Laws, are said to have included a recapitulation of the laws of various barbaric as well as of the ancient Grecian states, yet only a few fragments of it remain.

-The earliest Greek Laws date back to the code of laws by Draco and Solon who both had an immense impact on early Greek Law.

 Athens

-Incidental illustrations of the Athenian law are found in the Laws of Plato, who describes it without exercising influence on its actual practice.
+Incidental illustrations of the Athenian law are found in the Laws of Plato, who describes it without exercising an influence on its actual practice.
 Aristotle criticized Plato's Laws in his Politics, in which he reviews the work of certain early Greek lawgivers.
-The treatise on the Constitution of Athens includes an account of the jurisdiction of the various public officials and of the mechanics of the law courts, and thus enables historians to dispense with the second-hand testimony of grammarians and scholiasts who derived their information from that treatise.
+The treatise on the Constitution of Athens includes an account of the jurisdiction of the various public officials and the mechanics of the law courts, and thus enables historians to dispense with the second-hand testimony of grammarians and scholiasts who derived their information from that treatise.

 Other evidence for ancient Athenian law comes from statements made in the extant speeches of the Attic orators, and from surviving inscriptions.